![]() |

 "Gesundheit" Bruce replied.

 A great number of paintings of the late Byzantine and Early Renaissance era used a similar design device: arabesque lettering, painted as the embroidered decoration in the hems of garments or edges of carpets.
-This script is known as Pseudo-Kufic.
+Sometimes it was copied from artifacts, and sometimes it was wholly invented.
+This script is referred to as Pseudo-Kufic.

 I still notice it all over the place.